mdn/content/files/en-us/learn_web_development/core/text_styling/fundamentals/index.md

 ## Summary

 We hope you enjoyed playing with text in this article!
-The next article will provide you with all you need to know about [styling HTML lists](/en-US/docs/Learn/CSS/Styling_text/Styling_lists).
+The next article will provide you with all you need to know about styling HTML lists.

-{{NextMenu("Learn/CSS/Styling_text/Styling_lists", "Learn/CSS/Styling_text")}}
+## See also

+- [Web-safe fonts](https://v2.scrimba.com/the-frontend-developer-career-path-c0j/~02b?via=mdn), Scrimba <sup>_MDN Curriculum partner_</sup>
+  - : This interactive lesson provides a fun look at web-safe fonts and applying them to a simple example.

+{{NextMenu("Learn_web_development/Core/Text_styling/Styling_lists", "Learn_web_development/Core/Text_styling")}}